 The written slip and fall laws codified by the legislature in Florida are not complete.
 No written law could ever cover every possible factual situation and legal wrinkle that could arise in a case.
 That makes it essential to keep Florida’s common law in mind when you evaluate any slip and fall case.
 The common law is the law created by judges, one by one, as the issues arise during real cases.
 The common law adds details like what types of damages you may recover for a slip and fall case.
 It also explains the statutory law in detail over time.

-Florida’s slip and fall statutes are relatively new.
-So as you read Florida’s court opinions and compare them to your case, remember that a case may not still be relevant.
+Florida’s statutes are relatively new.
+So, as you read Florida’s court opinions and compare them to your case, remember that a case may not still be relevant.
 While some court opinions are still good law, other cases are outdated and no longer applicable.

 The statute of limitations for a slip and fall in Florida is four years.
-Florida law 95.11(3)(6) says that the victim of a slip and fall in Florida has four years from the date of the accident to bring their claim.
-The law applies to all negligence personal injury claims in Florida, including slip and fall cases.
+Florida law 95.11(3)(6) says that the victim of a slip and fall in Florida has four years from the date of the accident to bring their personal injury claim.
+The law applies to all negligence personal injury lawsuits in Florida, including slip and fall cases.

 Filing a lawsuit for slip and fall in Florida begins with a summons and complaint.
 The complaint must state the facts of the case and state that the case is based on Florida’s personal injury negligence laws.
-It’s up to the victim of the injury, also called the plaintiff, to initiate the lawsuit.
+It’s up to the victim with the slip and fall injuries, also called the plaintiff, to initiate the lawsuit.
 They initiate the lawsuit by filing their claim in the appropriate court by the deadline.
 To file a slip and fall lawsuit in Florida, the plaintiff submits their summons and complaint to the appropriate court and pays the filing fee.

 Another important part of slip and fall laws in Florida is the idea of comparative negligence.
 Comparative negligence is the legal concept that you can share fault for a slip and fall in Florida.
 The law recognizes that sometimes, both the property owner and the victim can have some responsibility for the accident.
 Fortunately for slip and fall victims, the law still allows you to recover something even if you’re partially at fault for an accident.